-Students in the sophomore, junior, and senior years may make application to the Personnel Department for employment in various departments on the Medical Center Campus.
-During the junior and senior years students may be employed in the Medical Center hospitals.
-For further information on financial assistance write to: Dean of the School of Nursing, 1232 West Michigan Street, Indianapolis 7, Indiana.
+Junior or senior students are eligible for financial aid under the student program of the United States Army Nurse Corps, and senior students are eligible under the program of the Navy Nurse Corps.
+The School is approved for aid under the G.I.
+Bill.
+The Kellogg loan fund is also available.
+Students may also apply for a loan through the National Defense Student Loan Program.
+During the junior and senior years, students may be employed in the Medical Center hospitals.
+For further information on financial assistance, write to: Dean of the School of Nursing, 1232 West Michigan, Indianapolis 7, Indiana.